 Example: If I am a criminal investigator trying to track down a murderer, I’ll be using deep empathy as a tactical tool.
 By figuring out how the killer thinks, and imagining in my mind what he is thinking, how he thinks, I increase my chances of predicting how he may behave, where and how he may target his next victim, etc. I will not, though, be having sympathy for him by sharing his thinking.
 And I surely won’t be mistaking my tactical use of empathy for love!

 One of the most powerful depictions of empathy can be found in the film Manhunter.
-Watch this clip beginning at 1:00.
-Note how the FBI criminal profiler (played by William Petersen) skillfully uses empathy as a tactical tool to think as the killer thinks in order to track him down and stop him.
-Interestingly, note how, from 1:45 – 2:16, he actually shows how one can hold both empathy and sympathy in a single narrative.
+Watch that film for highly instructive passages on how the FBI criminal profiler (played by William Petersen) skillfully uses empathy as a tactical tool to think as the killer thinks in order to track him down and stop him.
+Interestingly, in some parts of the film, he actually shows how one can hold both empathy and sympathy in a single narrative.
 He both expresses and differentiates between the two.
 How instructive this is!